dataluscorp/browser/docs/performance/GPU_performance.md

 NVIDIA Parallel Nsight - Haven\'t tried.

 AMD GPU ShaderAnalyzer - Will compile a shader and show the machine code and give static pipeline estimations.
-Not that useful for Firefox because all of our shaders are pretty simple.
+Not that useful for Datalus because all of our shaders are pretty simple.

 AMD GPU PerfStudio - I had trouble getting this to work, and can\'t